 The course covers a different subject in the arts or social sciences every week, including history & politics, first nation studies, creative writing art, music, architecture, philosophy, literature, sociology, gender studies, economics, popular culture, creative and critical thinking, and more.

-Due to this term’s online component, you will need access to a device (smartphone, tablet, laptop, or computer) and an internet connection.
-Participants receive school supplies, UBC student card, bus tickets to get to and from class, meals, stationary, readings, and childcare if needed. and childcare if needed.
+Due to this term’s online component, students need access to a device (smartphone, tablet, laptop, or computer) and an internet connection.
+Students receive school supplies, UBC student card, bus tickets to get to and from class, meals, stationary, readings, and childcare if needed. and childcare if needed.

 Applications will be taken early September 2021.
 To find out how to apply, please email email@example.com